 INTRODUCTION

 Dispersal is a fundamental process influencing the ecology and evolutionary trajectory of species.
-It is a major determinant of a species’ population dynamics and genetic structure, and as such, conditions its ability to adapt to new environments (Clobert, 2012).
-Dispersal requires the physical movement of an individual from one patch to another (i.e., functional dispersal), followed by successful reproduction (i.e., effective dispersal).
+It is a major determinant of a species’ population dynamics and genetic structure, and as such, conditions the ability of organisms to adapt to new environments (Clobert, 2012).
+True dispersal requires the physical movement of an individual from one patch to another (i.e., functional dispersal), followed by successful reproduction (i.e., effective dispersal).
 Genetic studies have been extremely useful for measuring effective dispersal, particularly in organisms that are hard to follow directly (e.g., Mazé-Guilmo et al., 2016), but these studies can only provide estimates of dispersal rates at spatial scales at which genetic structure occurs and do not inform us about physical movement per se when post-movement reproduction is not successful.
 Functional dispersal is nevertheless essential to understand when one wants to predict expansion/invasion dynamics and associated colonization success (Clobert, 2012), or when examining disease circulation in cases when the transient presence of an individual is enough for pathogen transmission to occur.
 However, measuring functional dispersal can be difficult because the ability to follow individual animals depends on their biology and ecology.

 Capture-mark-recapture (CMR) studies have contributed much to our understanding of movement and are frequently used to study population dynamics and dispersal of vertebrates (Lebreton et al., 1992).
-These methods have only rarely been applied to invertebrates (Cianci et al., 2013; Desouhant et al., 2003), largely due to the difficulty in marking and following small organisms (Piper, 2003) and the substantial recapture effort required to obtain sufficient data for statistical analyses.
-This has limited our ability to make direct inferences on movement in many groups of organisms.
+These methods are only rarely applied to invertebrates (Carroll et al., 1991; Cianci et al., 2013; Daniels et al., 2000; Desouhant et al., 2003; Eads and Smith, 1983).
+Although many studies have successful marked and released arthropods to determine dispersal distances (e.g., Goddard, 1993; McCall et al., 2007), obtaining sufficient data for subsequent statistical analyses may be difficult in these organisms, limiting our ability to make direct robust inferences on movement in many groups.
 The present study focuses on the functional dispersal of the seabird tick, Ornithodoros maritimus, a member of the Argasidae or soft tick family, using CMR methodology.

 Ticks are among the most important disease vectors worldwide, transmitting a wide variety of infectious agents including bacteria, viruses and eukaryotic parasites (Jongejan and Uilenberg, 2004) to a multitude of vertebrate hosts including birds, reptiles and mammals (Sonenshine and Roe, 2014).
 There is a general lack of knowledge on tick biology and population dynamics under natural conditions, and this is particularly true for soft ticks which, because of their more endophilic life style and feeding habits, frequently go undetected in host populations (Vial, 2009).
-Here, we use O. maritimus as a model soft tick species to examine functional dispersal at a small spatial scale, among nests within the breeding colony of its host, in order to better understand its role in local population expansion, genetic structure and the circulation of infectious agents among host individuals.
+Here, we use O. maritimus as a model soft tick species to examine functional dispersal at a small spatial scale, among nests within the breeding colony of its host, in order to better understand its role in local population expansion, genetic structure and the transmission of infectious agents among host individuals.